-Not long ago, it was Google introduces eye pieces that could project augmented reality into a person’s visual field.
+Not long ago, it was Google who introduced eye pieces that could project augmented reality into a person’s visual field.
 Known as Google Glasses, they sure seemed futuristic, didn’t they?
 And yet, it seems someone else has gone a step farther.
 The Defense Advanced Research Projects Agency’s (aka.
 DARPA) own researchers, based in Washington’s Innovega iOptiks.

 The concept calls for contact lenses that enhance normal vision by allowing a wearer to view virtual and augmented reality images without the need for bulky apparatus.
 One of the obvious advantages of this is the ability to get around easily while interacting with virtual images.
 But in addition, they also will help a person focus on both near and distant objects.